yugabyte/yugabyte-db/architecture/design/ysql-gin-indexes.md

 ### update

-For now, this does a delete than insert.
+For now, this does a delete then insert.
 This may be inefficient for `ybgin` since updating one row can mean multiple deletes and inserts when only a few would have sufficed.